Connect with others who understand.

 Talk With Others Who Understand

-On MGteam, the social network for people living with myasthenia gravis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with myasthenia gravis.
+MGteam is the social network for people living with myasthenia gravis and their loved ones.
+Members come together to ask questions, give advice, and share their stories with others who understand life with myasthenia gravis.

 Are you living with myasthenia gravis?
 Are you experiencing any issues with your thyroid?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Share your thoughts in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.